-- (1) A security camera test label that complies with regulation 39 of the Taxi Industry Regulations 2008 is taken to be written evidence of the most recent testing of a security camera system until the security camera system is tested in accordance with regulation 39. - (2) A video recording from a security camera immediately system that, before the commencement of these regulations, was downloaded and kept under Division 4 of Part 3 of the Taxi Industry Regulations 2008 is taken to been downloaded and kept under Division 4 of Part 3 of these regulations. - (3) A person who was a taximeter sealer, appointed under the Taxi Industry Regulations 2008, immediately before the commencement of these
+- (1) A security camera test label that complies with regulation 39 of the Taxi Industry Regulations 2008 is taken to be written evidence of the most recent testing of a security camera system until the security camera system is tested in accordance with regulation 39. - (2) A video recording from a security camera system that, immediately before the commencement of these regulations, was downloaded and kept under Division 4 of Part 3 of the Taxi Industry Regulations 2008 is taken to have been downloaded and kept under Division 4 of Part 3 of these regulations. - (3) A person who was a taximeter sealer, appointed under the Taxi Industry Regulations 2008, immediately before the commencement of these regulations, is taken to be an authorised meter adjuster for the purposes of these regulations. - (4) A person who was issued with sealing pliers in accordance with the Taxi Industry Regulations 2008 is taken to have been issued with those r.
+74 sealing pliers in accordance with these regulations.